The Ultimate Backyard BBQ

 Get Organized (Planning)

 Whether you're firing up the BBQ grill for the 4th of July or just having an all-American backyard BBQ, a good one requires some planning.
 You'll need to decide what's going to be on the menu, finalize your guest list and pick up a few essentials.
-If you need any outdoor equipment like pop up canopies, patio chairs or patio tables, be sure to get them early.
+If you need any outdoor equipment like pop up canopies, patio seating or patio tables, be sure to get them early.
 It's also a good idea to opt for food options that won't spoil easily.
 Incorporate the classics everyone loves, like potato salad and baked beans, with some original dishes they'll be talking about long after the party is over.

 - Grilled Baby Bella Stuffed Mushrooms

 - Smoked Pulled Pork Shoulder Recipe

 - Side Dish

 - Bacon Chocolate Chip Cookies on a Gas Grill

 - Create the ultimate build-your-own hot dog and hamburger bar.

 - Get creative with mini burgers – offer a variety of sliders for guests to try.
 See this Lamb Sliders W/Cucumber Sauce Recipe to get the creative ideas flowing